 - Avoid caffeine after noon on the day of the test.
 This includes colas and some other soft drinks, coffee, tea and chocolate.
 If you drink alcohol on a regular basis (every day or almost every day), please have your usual amount on the day of the test.
 If you drink infrequently, (once a week or less) please do not have alcohol on the day of the test.

-- Remove all hair products by shampooing and drying hair.
-This is necessary because some products will interfere with the electrode contact with your scalp.
+- Wash hair with shampoo to remove all hair products and then dry hair.
+Some products can interfere with the electrode contact with your scalp.